ibm-cloud-docs/Cloudant/offerings/learning-center.md

 Time for our next practical exercise.

-Log into the IBM Cloud and locate the IBM Cloudant Lite service we created last time.
+Log in to the IBM Cloud and locate the IBM Cloudant Lite service we created last time.
 In the `Service Credentials` tab, click the `New Credential` button to generate a set of `IAM+Legacy` credentials.
 Make a note of the JSON it returns - we'll need that for the next exercise.

 Then, visit the URL specified in the credentials JSON - what do you see?